Jaded-Encoding-Thaumaturgy/JET-guide/docs/installation/quickstart.md

 # Quickstart

 These are quickstart instructions to get you started immediately.
-Only follow these if you're already familiar with Vapoursynth.
+Only follow these if you're already familiar with Python or installing packages yourself.

 ## Pre-installation